in the Bahamas (Geology 3750 and H3750) †General

 Course Offering: We

-will be in the Bahamas from May 18 through 25, 2013, which is during Minimester A. Online assignments to help prepare for
+will be in the Bahamas from March 14 through 21, 2015, which is during Clemsonís

-and deposit are due in the Study Abroad Office by February 1, but
+and deposit are due in the Study Abroad Office by November 15; applications

-applications after the deadline will be accepted as spaces remain.
+after the deadline may be accepted as spaces remain.
 See How to Register

 for more information.